yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-02_instructions.md

     ![Azure Storage Explore](Linked_Image_Files/M02-E04-T01-img01.png)

-### Task 2: Upload data files to the data container of the Data Lake Gen II Storage Account.
+### Task 2: Upload data files to the data and logs container of the Data Lake Gen II Storage Account.

 1. In Azure Storage Explorer, click on the arrow to expand your subscription.